guidotheelen/BTD/README.md

 - **mission.html** – outlines the vision behind the project
 - **methods.html** – explains the approach and stages of the journey
 - **experiences.html** – showcases transformative experiences
+- **guide.html** – offers preparation and integration tips for journeys
 - **contact.html** – provides contact information

 Each page includes a shared navigation banner at the top so visitors can easily move between sections.